SandeepAllampalli/Wradlib-Project/README.md

 1. Download data for two years 2006 and 2018.
 2. Understand the precipitation types.
 3. Subset Brandenburg from Germany.
+4. Resample the hourly data to daily, monthly, quarterly and yearly for analysis.
-4. Spatial analysis and comparison of the two years(2006 & 2018).
+5. Spatial analysis and comparison of the two years(2006 & 2018).
-5. Does this results depict any climate change?
+6. Does this results depict any climate change?